Grow Guide for Thuja ‘Green Giant’ Arborvitae

 Water every day or two for the first 2-3 months, until the plants are established.
 After that, they should get one inch of water every week or ten days.
 If you’re having a dry spell, or your soil is very sandy, you should water more often with the expandable hose that will come really handy.
-Once the large dtrees are established, they are very drought tolerant.
+Once the large trees are established, they are very drought tolerant.

 The most common reason for any newly planted tree to die is lack of water.

 Your Green Giant shrub will need about an inch of water, either from rainfall or irrigation, per week.
 Renew the mulch layer as needed to protect the roots from drying out, freezing, or overheating, and to smother weeds.
 Use an organic mulch that will decompose and add nutrients to the soil.
-Try to maintain a mulch layer 3-6 inches deep around the tree at all times, but keep it a couple inches away from the trunk itself.
+Try to maintain a mulch layer 3-6 inches deep around the tree at all times, but keep it a couple of inches away from the trunk itself.

 Green Giant Arborvitae Care

-With just a little care and maintenance you can have a thuja tree thriving in your landscape in no time.
-These trees get very large and start growing as soon as they are planted.
+With just a little care and maintenance, you can have a thuja tree thriving in your landscape in no time.
+These trees get huge and start growing as soon as they are planted.
 Start fertilizing and pruning them as young trees to ensure they grow healthy.
 It may be necessary to protect during the cold months as a young tree to stop winter burn.

 Green Giant Arborvitae Fertilizer